-6. Additional Corrective Actions for the Former Outfall Pond: Should the Discharger be unable to demonstrate that mercury migration is prevented by alternative engineered actions at the FOP, the Discharger shall submit a proposal, acceptable to the Executive Officer, for additional corrective actions at the Former Outfall Pond sufficient to mitigate the migration of mercury in the groundwater from the Former Outfall Pond.
+6. Additional Corrective Actions for the Former Outfall Pond: Should the Discharger be unable to demonstrate that the potential for mercury migration has been adequately reduced by the Engineered Phytoremediation System and is protective of the environment at the FOP, the Discharger shall submit a proposal, acceptable to the Executive Officer, for additional corrective actions at the FOP sufficient to mitigate the migration of mercury above ecological standards in the groundwater from the FOP.

-COMPLIANCE DATE: 3 months after determination of mercury migration from the FOP
+COMPLIANCE DATE: 6 months after determination of mercury migration from the FOP above ecological standards.

-7. Periodic Reevaluation of the Optimization of the SMP wells: The Discharger shall reevaluate the wells included in the SMP program on a biennial basis to determine whether changes in the monitoring frequency and constituents monitored are needed.
-The Discharger shall submit a summary of proposed changes to the SMP to the Regional Water Board for approval prior to implementing any changes in monitoring.
+7. Periodic Reevaluation of the Optimization of the SMP wells: The Discharger shall re-evaluate the wells included in the SMP program on a biennial basis to determine whether changes in the monitoring frequency and constituents monitored are needed.
+The Discharger shall submit a summary of proposed changes to the SMP to the Executive Officer for approval prior to implementing any changes in monitoring.